h82258652/HN.Controls.ImageEx/README.md

 | HN.Controls.ImageEx.Uwp  | [![Nuget](https://img.shields.io/nuget/v/HN.Controls.ImageEx.Uwp.svg)](https://www.nuget.org/packages/HN.Controls.ImageEx.Uwp)   |

 A cached Image control for WPF and UWP.
-WPF version for .net framework 4.6.1
+WPF version for .net framework 4.6.1 and .net core 3.1
 UWP version for 17763
 But both you can downgrade, the source code is here.😀